Fast-and-Pythonic/microScript-TextMate-syntax-highlighting-for-VSCode/README.md

 - In brackets of functions and classes:
   - Named parameters
   - and all the other stuff (comments, keywords, math operators, numbers, booleans, strings)
+  - arguments ARE NOT HIGHLIGHTED

 - Variable names ARE NOT HIGHLIGHTED

+---

+<summary>Click to expand spoiler</summary>

 ---